 Have you heard of Literary Destination travel?
-One of my favorite ways to plan a vacation, is to plan it around a book or story that I’ve read and enjoyed!
+One of my favorite ways to plan a vacation is to plan it around a book or story that I’ve read and enjoyed!
 And, since Jane Austen is one of my favorite authors, it was a lot of fun to think of ways to celebrate her!

 Are you a Jane Austen fan?
 I enjoy Jane Austen both in book & movie.
 My personal favorite being Sense & Sensibility!
-I have some fun ideas to celebrate ~ some easy, some adventurous, and some making travels a literary destination!
+I have some fun ideas to celebrate ~ some easy, some adventurous, and some making travel a literary destination!

-Born in Steventon, England on December 16, 1775, Jane Austen lived a filled with family, friends and words.
+Born in Steventon, England on December 16, 1775, Jane Austen lived a filled with family, friends, and words.
 Jane penned several books, but their rise to acclaim only happened after her death.
 She passed away on July 18, 1817, making 2017 the 200th anniversary of her death.
 There are big plans for Celebrating Jane Austen in many places around England.